spookbite/CCIC/README.md

 GDR moves, Top Surfers for NSE 100 as per attached template from defined sources

 ## Methodology:
 We have made a concerted effort to ensure that the news stories we present to our users are from reputable and reliable sources.
-In order to achieve this, we have carefully selected a number of prominent news outlets to serve as our sources, and have implemented a web scraper to gather news stories from these sources on a regular basis (Everyday at 7:30 AM IST, in our case).
+In order to achieve this, we have carefully selected a number of prominent news outlets to serve as our sources, and have implemented a web scraper to gather news stories from these sources on a regular basis.

 With that said, in order to maintain the integrity and relevance of our news feed, we have implemented a filter that removes any news stories that meet the following criteria:
 • The company is listed in the NIFTY200 index.
 • The news story was published yesterday.
 • The news story was published over the weekend (if we are viewing the news feed on a Monday).

 This filter helps us to provide our users with the most current and relevant news stories, and ensures that our news feed is as useful as possible.

 In order to provide our users with up-to-date and accurate Index level reporting, we have implemented a similar process for gathering and displaying data.
 Specifically, we have scraped data from reliable sources and used it to create a web app using Streamlit.
 This app allows users to easily view and interact with the data, and we have hosted it on Streamlit Cloud for convenient access.